Oracle's Ellison focused on Cloud, not deals

 Ellison famously mocked cloud computing as "complete gibberish" in a 2008 tirade after a Wall Street analyst asked him to comment on the trend.
 He described it as a fad, comparing the computer industry to the fashion world.

-But Oracle subsequently introduced its own offerings in the rapidly growing area and also acquired several firms selling Internet-based software as its corporate customers embraced younger cloud rivals including Salesforce.com Inc (CRM.N), Amazon.com Inc (AMZN.O) and Google Inc (GOOG.O).
+But Oracle subsequently introduced its own offerings in the rapidly growing area and also acquired several firms selling Internet-based software as its corporate customers embraced younger cloud rivals including Salesforce.com Inc, Amazon.com Inc and Google Inc.

 Oracle unveiled new cloud products at this week's users conference including an updated version of its top-selling corporate database along with high-end computers designed for the cloud.
 Oracle estimates some 50,000 corporate executives and technology workers are attending the conference.